Roman Holiday (song): Reception

-Minaj elaborated further on Queen Radio, explaining that the Grammy Award Show producers had approved of her performance of "Roman Holiday" and she was being featured heavily during the Recording Academy's ad campaign for the upcoming show.
-Three days before the show, Whitney Houston had died and for an unknown reason, Ehrlich used this passing for a reason to ask Minaj to cancel her performance, in her dressing room as she was getting ready for the performance.
-Minaj refused to give up her performance because she didn't want to let her fans down and because of all the ads she was featured in.
-Because of this disagreement and the backlash to her religious-inspired theatrical performance from the Catholic Church, Minaj believes that she has been blackballed from winning an award and that she has seen similar stories happen to other artists.
+Minaj elaborated further on Queen Radio, explaining that the Grammy Award Show producers had approved of her performance of "Roman Holiday" and she was being featured heavily in the Recording Academy's ad campaign for the upcoming show.
+Whitney Houston had died one day before the show, and for an unknown reason Ehrlich used this passing to ask Minaj to cancel her performance while she was in her dressing room getting ready to perform.
+Minaj declined because of all the ads she had done for the Grammys and she did not want to let her fans down.
+Due to this disagreement with the Grammys producers and backlash to her religious-inspired theatrical performance from the Catholic Church, Minaj said that she was blackballed from winning an award and that she has seen similar stories happen to other artists.

-Controversy

-Bill Donahue of the conservative watch group, The Catholic League, criticized the performance, stating: "Whether Minaj is possessed is surely an open question, but what is not in doubt is the irresponsibility of The Recording Academy."
-Choreographer Laurieann Gibson, however, said "I personally chose to stay away from any religious moves.
-There were no crosses.
-There were no religious symbols.
-We made sure we were very respectable.
-The bishop was a symbolic figurehead.
-He was not [intended] in a negative light, but in a position of authority."

-Minaj told Ryan Seacrest "It's the most comfortable I've ever been onstage in my entire life."
-She told radio station Power 105.1 "[Roman Holiday] was my best performance ever and if everybody didn't agree you can… That was my best performance ever, ever.
-But can I say something, I did a skit on my 'Right Thru Me', I did a skit on 'Moment 4 Life' video, I did a fighting scene in my 'Fly' video.
-That was the skit for the 'Roman Holiday' video, it goes perfectly for the song, what don't y'all understand?".

 Other performances

 Minaj also performed the song on select dates of her Pink Friday Tour and her Pink Friday: Reloaded Tour.